How Does Burial Insurance With No Waiting Period Work?

 Plans with no health questions must have a waiting period to protect the insurance company.
 Since they know nothing about the applicant’s health, the waiting period protects them from those on their deathbed buying a policy and collecting thousands of dollars shortly afterward.

-You do not have to take a medical exam to qualify for immediate coverage.
+You don’t have to take a medical exam to qualify for immediate coverage.
 However, you will have to answer questions about your health.

 Absolutely not.
 If there are no health questions, there will always be a two-year waiting period.